 Generally speaking, saltwater fish can go a few days to a week without eating.
 If you have trouble with a fish not eating, consider adding garlic to the food to trigger a feeding response.
 Foods like LRS and Masstick are known for having strong feeding responses.
 If your fish is still not responding, take a lot of signs for marine fish diseases.

-How Many Times A Day Should I Feed My Saltwater Fish?
+How Many Times A Day Should I Feed Them?

 It’s essential to feed your fish various foods to ensure they are getting the best possible nutrition.
 I have listed some of my favorite saltwater fish foods, but it’s essential to do your research before buying anything.
 What are your go-to saltwater fish foods?
 Let me know in the comments below!